Katie Bacon

 Katie appears for the prosecution and defence in all criminal matters in the Magistrates’ Court, Youth Court and Crown Court.
 She is a CPS Grade 2 panel advocate.

-Katie has represented defendants at trial in a wide range of cases, including section 20 grievous bodily harm, possession of class A drugs, assault emergency worker and racially aggravated intentional harassment, alarm or distress.
+Katie has represented defendants at trial in a wide range of cases, including section 20 grievous bodily harm, making a threat to kill, ABH, breach of restraining order and possession of Class A drugs.
+Katie also has experience in cases of financial crime, including as a disclosure junior.

-In addition to her criminal practice, Katie has experience in quasi-criminal matters including cases involving Criminal Behaviour Orders.
-She also represented the applicant in a successful application under the Police (Property) Act 1987.
+In addition to her criminal practice, Katie has experience in quasi-criminal matters including cases involving Criminal Behaviour Orders, Sexual Harm Prevention Orders and Sexual Risk Orders.

 Crime